cxrpool/duuzu-search-tool/README.md

 - For future releases of the duuzu key/bpm database, just replace database.txt with the new version and rename it to database.txt

 Thanks to duuzu for letting me use his database.
-Go follow them! https://twitter.com/duuzu_
+Go follow them on twitter! @duuzu_